CS-SI/Orekit/src/site/markdown/faq.md

 This error is probably *the* most frequent one, or at least it's the first one new users encounter.

 Orekit needs some external data to be loaded in order to run.
-This includes UTC-TAI history for leap seconds handling, Earth Orientation Parameters for transforms to and from Earth fixed frames, or planetar ephemerides for Sun direction, for example.
+This includes UTC-TAI history for leap seconds handling, Earth Orientation Parameters for transforms to and from Earth fixed frames, or planetary ephemerides for Sun direction, for example.

 The error message "no IERS UTC-TAI history data loaded" means the UTC-TAI history file which is used for leap seconds management was not found.
 As leap seconds are used each time a UTC date is used, this message is often seen very early and is the first one unsuspecting users experience.
 It often means the user forgot to configure Orekit to load data.
+Orekit supports by default either the IERS UTC-TAI.history file or the USNO tai-utc.dat file.
+If either file is found in the Orekit configuration, it will be automatically loaded and the message should not appear.

 Configuring data loading is explained in the configuration page For a start, the simplest configuration is to download the orekit-data.zip file from the download page and to either set the "orekit.data.path" Java